nabeelshaikh31/ALPR/README.md

 ## Code & Files
 ### Our project performs the following steps:
-Frame extraction from video - Done by videoframe.py. \n License plate extraction - Done by plateDetect.py. /n License plate Recognition - Done by detectchar.py.
+Frame extraction from video - Done by videoframe.py.

+License plate extraction - Done by plateDetect.py.

+License plate Recognition - Done by detectchar.py.

 Creates a folder wherein the extracted license plate number is stored.

 ### How to run our project: